-Decision rendered by the Danish Maritime and Commercial High Court regarding a Danish transport company and a Bulgarian carrier
+A decision rendered by the Danish Maritime and Commercial High Court regarding a dispute between a Danish transport company and a Bulgarian carrier

-Earlier this year, the Danish Maritime and Commercial High Court thus had to decide on a dispute between a Bulgarian carrier and a large Danish transport company, which had resulted in the carrier terminating the cooperation with the transport company, which, on the other hand, had raised a claim for payment of agreed penalty for unjustified termination of the cooperation.
+Earlier this year, the Danish Maritime and Commercial High Court thus had to decide on a dispute between a Bulgarian carrier and a large Danish transport company.
+In the case the carrier had terminated the cooperation with the transport company, which, on the other hand, had raised a claim for payment of an agreed penalty for unjustified termination of the cooperation.

 What went wrong?

-The carrier was extremely dissatisfied that he had not received payment of some of his outstanding freight despite repeated reminders.
+The carrier was extremely dissatisfied that he had not received payment for some of his outstanding freight in spite of repeated reminders.
 Furthermore, the carrier found that the transport company was not entitled to increase the professional indemnity insurance premium by 0.2% and subsequently reduce the freight proportionally.
 Accordingly, the carrier terminated the cooperation.

 The transport company actually wanted to pay outstanding freight, but the company’s electronic billing system could not approve payments until the correct booking references appeared from the CMR consignment note.